Revisit The Rise And Shine Binders

 THE RISE AND SHINE BINDER

 The idea behind the Rise and Shine Binder is to provide an interactive tool where students self-pace through skills as they enter the classroom and wait for the official bell to ring.
 In the primary grades, we track the day in school and learn sight words weekly, so I began with calendar skills, basic math skills involving the ever-changing days in school, and simple sight word or word-of-the-day exercises.
-All of these activities are independent write and wipe pages in the binder.Revisit the rise and shine, morning routine, morning work
+All of these activities are independent write and wipe pages in the binder.

 WHAT IS INCLUDED?

-Revisit the rise and shine binder
+revisit the rise and shine binder example pages

 TIPS ON USE

-Through the years, I have learned some tricks that have helped me keep my sanity.
-Printing on card stock for the number cards helps them stay in place in the trading pockets.
-Or if using copy paper, trimming them to be a nice tight fit in the pocket eliminates cards falling out.
-Just in case we keep a lost a found in the room (for everything, not just this) which students know to place any pieces in they may find.
 Another tip is to buy in bulk with your team.
 Each summer we put a post-it on the binder pages that were destroyed.
-There’s always a handful.
-Then for the rest, we just change out the sheet protectors and everything else is ready to go.
+There’s usually just a few.
+Then for the rest, students help change out the sheet protectors, and everything else is ready to go.
 We use these binders for years.
-Another tip is to buy a package of boys’ socks in black.
+Another tip is to buy a package of small socks in black.
 This holds each student’s dry erase marker and serves as the eraser.
 The black color hides the dry erase mess, and the sock keeps the marker safe.
 We put our socks in our supply box.

 Typically, I wander the room doing all my teacher duties like trying to drink my already cold coffee and keep track of turning in work, etc. and somehow it all works out because the skills are consistent yet different daily.
 This helps students work independently.
 One year we were urged to take on an upper grade student as teacher assistants.
 Monitoring the Rise and Shine Binders was the first task I gave my 4th grade teacher assistant, and it was such a WIN for us all.
 The students couldn’t wait to raise their hand and talk to the 4th grader about their work, and I was able to really get things done in the morning.
 Since that year, I have always put in a request with an upper grade teacher for a responsible assistant to help during the morning trickle in time.